-WordPress is a great CMS.
+WordPress is a great CMS (Content Management System).
 Sometimes, a slight tweak can create your website out-of-the-way.
 However, searching a solution for any WordPress problem is extremely simple.
 Now, we are going to show you some most common problems, which encountered by WordPress users many times.

 Internal Server Error is one of the general WordPress errors that can put a WordPress learner in the panic mode.
 We have fixed errors like the internal server error, white screen of death, error establishing database connection, and others.
 It just needs a little bit of patience to solve this error.
 We will illustrate you how to fix the internal server error in WordPress.